Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_emission_layer/emission_flow_pipeline.md

 ### 🔹 5.
 Distribution Routing

 Token allocation performed using one of the following models:
-- Validator reward split (e.g., 60% to confirming node, 40% to treasury)
+- Validator payment split (e.g., 60% to confirming node, 40% to treasury)
 - NodeChain round-based rotation
 - Governance treasury replenishment
 - Shard-local redistribution